 The cloud-based solutions rely entirely on the Internet.

 Some of you might think of how reliable is such a system then.
-To begin with, the unique aspect of the cloud-based PMS is that despite the computer breakdown, virus, server crush, losing internet connection, you can quickly enter it through any other device.
+To begin with, the unique aspect of the cloud-based property management system is that despite the computer breakdown, virus, server crush, losing internet connection, you can quickly enter it through any other device.
 And all the data is there thanks to the backups.

 Another point that often raises questions is the safety of the data in cloud-based PMS.